Govern your future: careers in anti-corruption

-One of the things you’ll find out on our online Corruption and Governance MA is that the past thirty years have witnessed an exponential growth in anti-corruption activity.
+You’ll find out on our online Corruption and Governance MA that the past thirty years have witnessed exponential growth in anti-corruption activity.
 There are jobs for anti-corruption specialists in all areas of the economy: public sector, private sector, non-profit sector, international organisations, and anything else you can think of.

 Many employers are looking for people with the skills to do such jobs.
 While there are an increasing number of candidates with practical experience, most applicants do not have the academic and theoretical background – and that’s what we can give you.
 Think of it this way: if you know how to fix your car, you may make a great motor mechanic.
 But if you have a degree in engineering, you’re more likely to end up running BMW.

 In the private sector, those positions are often within compliance, investigations or corporate responsibility teams.
 They are likely to be within larger companies, especially multinationals, and professional services firms such as accountants, consultants and risk advisory firms.
 Private sector roles to look out for would typically include:

 · Risk Management Specialist / Senior Risk Analyst

 · Counter Fraud Practitioner

 Business and Finance

 The strengthening anti-money laundering legislation since the early 2000s has led to a particular growth in compliance positions within the finance sector.
 These roles typically require oversight of compliance with legal standards, but are also often broadened to include matters of ethics and integrity, as well as risk management for a range of challenges including fraud, bribery, data protection and trade risks.

 Legal practitioners can explore a niche route in their legal career by specialising in tackling corruption, in both the public sector and in private practice.
 The roles typically encompass risk management, investigations, prosecutions and – when a client has a problem – defence.